Glycogen: Structure

 Glycogen is a branched biopolymer consisting of linear chains of glucose residues with an average chain length of approximately 8–12 glucose units and 2,000-60,000 residues per one molecule of glycogen.
+Being a branched chain without any loops, the empirical formula is C6nH10n+2O5n+1, equivalent to (C_{6}H_{10}O_{5})n plus H2O.

 Like amylopectin, glucose units are linked together linearly by α(1→4) glycosidic bonds from one glucose to the next.
 Branches are linked to the chains from which they are branching off by α(1→6) glycosidic bonds between the first glucose of the new branch and a glucose on the stem chain.

 Each glycogen is essentially a ball of glucose trees, with around 12 layers, centered on a glycogenin protein, with three kinds of glucose chains: A, B, and C. There is only one C-chain, attached to the glycogenin.
 This C-chain is formed by the self-glucosylation of the glycogenin, forming a short primer chain.
 From the C-chain grows out B-chains, and from B-chains branch out B- and A-chains.
 The B-chains have on average 2 branch points, while the A-chains are terminal, thus unbranched.
 On average, each chain has length 12, tightly constrained to be between 11 and 15.
 All A-chains reach the spherical surface of the glycogen.

 Glycogen in muscle, liver, and fat cells is stored in a hydrated form, composed of three or four parts of water per part of glycogen associated with 0.45 millimoles (18 mg) of potassium per gram of glycogen.

 Glucose is an osmotic molecule, and can have profound effects on osmotic pressure in high concentrations possibly leading to cell damage or death if stored in the cell without being modified.
 Glycogen is a non-osmotic molecule, so it can be used as a solution to storing glucose in the cell without disrupting osmotic pressure.